About UCF Fellows

 UCF provides opportunities for involvement in over 350 campus organizations.
 Please make the most of your graduate experience and get involved.
 Visit the Office of Student Involvement (osi.ucf.edu) for a complete list of student organizations.

 All currently enrolled graduate students in good standing are members of the Graduate Student Association (GSA).
 The GSA plans many exciting events and workshops throughout the year.
 Please visit www.gsa.ucf.edu for more information.

-If you find yourself feeling stressed or struggling during your graduate career, we encourage you to speak with your graduate program director or visit the College of Graduate Studies in Millican Hall 230.
+If you find yourself feeling stressed or struggling during your graduate career, we encourage you to speak with your graduate program director or contact us at [email protected].

 UCF also offers a variety of services that help students manage stress and work toward better overall wellness.
 You can find a list here of a few university offices that provide support and general student services.

 The Pathways to Success Program offers free workshops to all graduate students in the areas of academic integrity and the responsible conduct of research, grant writing, thesis/dissertation and other research, graduate teaching, academic and nonacademic job search and application, and more.

 The Graduate Student Center, located in Suite 213 Trevor Colbourn Hall, provides a space for graduate students to gather, study, and collaborate.
 The Center has a multipurpose study area, presentation room, conference room, and study and data analysis rooms equipped with computers installed with special research software.
 Please note that the Graduate Student Center is temporarily closed to visitors in Fall 2020 due to Covid 19.
 However, we encourage you to follow the UCF Graduate Student Center on Facebook for updates on virtual events.

 If you will be on a graduate assistantship at UCF, please take a few moments to review training requirements, hiring procedures, and more at graduate.ucf.edu/assistantships.